h0nde/fbrute/README.md

   ```

 # Proxies
-The tool will automatically switch over to the next proxy in the list when it detects an unrecognized status code (e.g: 429).
+Threads will automatically switch over to the next proxy in the list when it detects an unrecognized status code (e.g: 429).